 The unlimited power and potential of dreaming is the engine at the center of the Surrealist movement and very organically the animators take us through continuous changes of implausible scenes.
 Sizes and shapes matter not, as the fluidity of this reverie brings on screen, one by one, every iconic Dalí painting.
 Melting clocks, crawling ants, enormous telephones, crowds of cyclists balancing stones on their heads, deconstructed architecture, and bodies (just to mention a few).

 It is, in my opinion, a must see!
 You might find it rambling, hard to follow, if you will look for any logic in it.
 Whereas it is about the flowing of the unconscious mind (Salvador Dalí’s, specifically).
 This is why it was meant to be our grand finale.
-The whole short is like the biggest Egg you’ll ever see!
+The whole short is the best art reference you’ll ever see!
 Why, it is a feast for the senses of the art and Disney movie lover, from the beginning to the very end!